 3. ‘A meat thermometer will help no end’, say the chefs at The Ethicurean restaurant.
 Invest in a meat thermometer when slow-roasting to make sure you’re cooking your beef to perfection without drying it out.

 4. Baste from time to time by removing the tray from the oven, and using a spoon to pour the fat over the meat.
 This helps to add flavour and keep it nice and moist.

 5. Once cooked, rest in a warm place, covered with foil, before carving.
 This will give time for it to relax and ensures the most tender, delicious results.

 A selection of recipes to try

-Fillet of beef is a real treat and is one of the more expensive cuts.
-As it's a leaner cut, there's more chance it can dry out if not cooked properly.
+Fillet of beef is one of the more expensive cuts that you might only enjoy for a special occasion like Christmas.
+As it’s a leaner cut, there’s more chance it can dry out if not cooked properly.
 Here, Mary browns the fillet in a pan until sealed and golden, then roasts it for 20 minutes until medium-rare.
 Serve with homemade tarragon horseradish sauce and all the trimmings.
 Feeds 8 to 10 people.

 From the book

 “Beef Wellington celebrates the luxurious and very tender fillet of beef and is one of those ultimate blowout dishes”, says Jamie Oliver.
 Fillet works wonderfully in a Wellington as the pastry locks in all the juices and ensures none of the wonderful flavours are lost.
-Jamie includes a rosemary mushroom stuffing and an epic gravy to go with it.
-Feeds 6.
-Alternatively, for a rich liver pâté and mushroom stuffing, check out this Beef Wellington from Mary Berry's Complete Cookbook.
+Jamie includes a rosemary mushroom stuffing and a rich gravy to go with it.
+Alternatively, for a rich liver pâté and mushroom stuffing, check out this Beef Wellington from Mary Berry’s Complete Cookbook.